loopbackio/loopback-next/docs/site/OpenAPI-generator.md

 export type Pet = NewPet & {id: number};
 ```

+**2. Anonymous schemas**

-2. Anonymous schemas of object/array types are generated as inline TypeScript
+Anonymous schemas of object/array types are generated as inline TypeScript type
-   type literals or separate model classes/types depending on
+literals or separate model classes/types depending on
 `--promote-anonymous-schemas` flag (default to `false`).

 For example, the following OpenAPI spec snippet uses anonymous schemas for
 request and response body objects.